ashishgurram/kubernetes/README.md

 This repository contains organized resources, manifests, and documentation to help you learn and experiment with Kubernetes.

 ## Structure

 - `example-manifests/` — Example Kubernetes YAML manifests for deployments and services.
+- `demo-kubernetes-components/` — Additional demo manifests and resources, e.g., for MongoDB and other components (for experimentation and reference).
 - `docs/` — Markdown documentation covering Kubernetes concepts, architecture, commands, and configuration.
 Start with `docs/index.md` for a recommended reading order.
 - `images/` — All images referenced in the documentation.